Medals on wooden table

 Jean Chrétien

-Lawyer and former Prime Minister of Canada, honoured for his long career in public service and commitment to strengthening Canadian democracy.
+Lawyer and former Prime Minister of Canada, he was honoured for his long career in public service and commitment to strengthening Canadian democracy.

 Joshua Kutryk